 Graduate students with disabilities that may require reasonable accommodation are encouraged to contact the Access Center.
 The Access Center will work with the student, the graduate program, and the Graduate School to ensure that reasonable accommodation is provided.
 See Chapter 12, Graduate Student Rights and Responsibilities.

-Examination Failure: A student, Department Chair, or Committee member may request an independent observer from the Graduate School for any graduate student examination.
+Examinations: A student, Department Chair, Committee member, or any other concerned member of the WSU community may request an independent observer from the Graduate School for any graduate student examination.
 All such requests will be fulfilled and will draw on a group of faculty (Graduate Mentor Academy) who have agreed to serve in this role and have received appropriate training.
+During the scheduling process, the Graduate School will notify the student, committee and department chair if a Graduate Mentor has been assigned to an exam.

-If no external graduate school representative is present at an oral or written preliminary exam/ballot meeting or at a final examination/ballot meeting for a master’s or doctoral student, a student who fails is automatically granted a second examination.
+Examination Failure: If no external Graduate School representative is present at an oral or written preliminary exam/ballot meeting or at a final examination/ballot meeting for a master’s or doctoral student, a student who fails is granted a second examination If a Graduate School representative is present at the first examination/ballot meeting and confirms that the examination process was administered fairly and according to Graduate School policy, and the representative supports the recommendation of the committee not to re-exam the student, the Dean of the Graduate School will decide whether or not a re-examination is warranted.
 The Graduate School will send a member of the Graduate Mentor Academy to preside over the second examination to protect the rights of the student, faculty, and program.
 See also Chapter 12, Graduate Student Rights and Responsibilities.

 3. Institutional Responsibility to Current Graduate Students.
 In the event that a degree program is discontinued, the university will make every effort to assist currently enrolled graduate degree aspirants to complete their degrees within a reasonable period of time (see the Educational Policies and Procedures at http://facsen.wsu.edu/eppm/ ).
 To facilitate this process, department and program chairs (or the appropriate dean) may do the following: